 |Home | About | Undergraduate | Graduate | Courses | People | Research | News & Events | Visual Resources|

 In spring semester of junior year, prospective thesis writers, including those studying abroad, should begin consulting with their advisors about possible thesis topics and research plans.
-By the last Friday of classes of the junior year, all prospective thesis writers, including those studying abroad, must submit to the director of undergraduate studies a single-page prospectus listing the proposed thesis title, department advisor and relevant coursework, plus a short description of the thesis' content and research plan.
+By the first Friday in April of their junior year, all prospective thesis writers, including those studying abroad, must submit to the director of undergraduate studies a single-page prospectus listing the proposed thesis title, department advisor and relevant coursework, plus a short description of the thesis' content and research plan.

 If approved by the department at this preliminary, prospectus stage, the student may then proceed to the proposal stage in close consultation with the advisor.
 By the first Friday of classes of the senior year, a three-to-five page proposal must be submitted to the director of undergraduate studies listing: the thesis title, the department advisor, and at least one additional committee member, and also including a lengthier description of the proposed project accompanied by a full research bibliography.
 The department in early-September grants or denies approval for the proposed thesis to move forward.